dmuth/splunk-lab/README.md

 - `./bin/attach.sh` - Attach to a running `splunk-lab` container.
 - `./bin/clean.sh` - Remove `logs/` and/or `data/` directories.
 - `./bin/tarsplit` - Local copy of my pacakge from https://github.com/dmuth/tarsplit

+### Building a New Version of Splunk

+- Bump version number and build number in `bin/download.sh`
+- Bump version number and build number in `bin/build.sh`
+- Bump version number and build number in `docker/0-1-splunk`

 ### Building Container Internals